Leader (character): Fictional character biography

-When Freehold is targeted by HYDRA, the Leader sends his followers to invade the covert Pantheon organization and coerce them into aiding Freehold.
+When Freehold is targeted by Hydra, the Leader sends his followers to invade the covert Pantheon organization and coerce them into aiding Freehold.
 To the Hulk's chagrin, the Leader and the Pantheon's head Agamemnon ultimately form an alliance.
 At the same time, the Leader is experiencing Rick's grief over the recent death of his girlfriend Marlo Chandler.
 The Leader offers to revive Marlo by using the power of his follower Soul Man, hoping to use Rick as a pawn against the Hulk and taking the opportunity to analyze Soul Man's power in a bid to achieve immortality.
-Marlo's revival is interrupted by a two-pronged attack on Freehold by the Hulk and HYDRA, and the Leader is apparently killed in the crossfire.
+Marlo's revival is interrupted by a two-pronged attack on Freehold by the Hulk and Hydra, and the Leader is apparently killed in the crossfire.
 The now-incorporeal Leader controls his follower Omnibus and attempts to throw the world into a state of war.
 Omnibus is eventually exposed by his fellow Freehold citizens, exiled into the Arctic, and is eaten by a polar bear.

-When Banner is dying from ALS, the Hulk is summoned by the Leader, who had created a new body from various organic materials.
-The Leader tells the Hulk that he is preparing to transcend the mortal plane, and he grants the Hulk the cure to Banner's condition in exchange for the Hulk bearing witness to his ascension.
-However, the Leader's body explodes at a crucial juncture.
-Later, Banner mentally hears the Leader begging him for help, having apparently made a grave mistake.
-The Leader is ultimately abandoned by Banner, who is unable to help.

-The Leader survives once more as a large disembodied head in a tank within a hidden California base.
-Planning to create a new body from the Hulk's DNA, the Leader establishes the clandestine organization Home Base and dispatches agents to pursue the Hulk after framing him for the death of a young boy.
-After all his other agendas fail, the Leader finally manages to mind-control the Hulk and guides him towards his secret base, with the intention of taking his indestructible body for himself.
-Because of intervention by Nadia Blonsky, Betty Ross, Doc Samson, and Iron Man, the plan fails and the Leader dies again.
+When Banner is dying from ALS, the Leader summons the Hulk to give him a cure in exchange for witnessing his ascension from the mortal plane.
+However, he explodes in the process and is reduced to a disembodied head in a tank within a hidden California base.

 After the Leader regains his body through unknown means, he is captured by S.H.I.E.L.D. and brought to trial for his crimes, but his attorney manages to have him found not guilty by reason of insanity.
 Shortly afterward, the Leader discovers he is dying and builds a dome in a Nevada desert to survive.
-Upon recovering, he joins the Intelligencia, and he takes part in the creation of the Harpy II (Marlo Chandler), the Red Hulk (General Ross), and the Red She-Hulk (Betty Ross).
-However, when Ross discovers that the Red She-Hulk is actually his daughter, he furiously drains the gamma radiation from the Leader's body, depriving him of his super-intelligence and reverting him back to Samuel Sterns.
+Upon recovering, he joins the Intelligencia and takes part in the creation of the Harpy (Marlo Chandler), the Red Hulk (Thunderbolt Ross), the Red She-Hulk (Betty Ross), and A-Bomb (Rick Jones).
+However, when Ross discovers that Red She-Hulk is his daughter, he drains the gamma radiation from the Leader's body, depriving him of his super-intelligence and reverting him to his human form.